 If your agent or broker just isn’t getting it done for you, find a new one.
 Agents and brokers work with various life insurance companies and sometimes all it takes if finding the right one.
 If another agent has a company that will insure you and we don’t have that company, you should absolutely use that agent.
 The most important thing is for you to find coverage.

 Accident-Only Life Insurance

 If you have tried everything and simply cannot find an insurance company that will offer you a standard policy, you can still obtain an accident-only policy.
 This type of policy only pays a death benefit if the person who is insured dies from accidental causes.
 You may think that an accident-only policy is a waste, but just consider that accidental death is still in the top 5 ways to die according to the CDC.

 Guaranteed Issue Life Insurance

 There are insurance companies out there that are willing to insure anyone… for a price.
-These types of policies generally come with some stipulations, for example one type may not pay out a death benefit if you die within the first 2 policy years.
-If you only need a small coverage amount, you may be able to afford this type of policy, however you will likely be quite shocked at how expensive they are.
+These types of policies come with some stipulations, for example, one type may not pay out a death benefit if you die within the first two policy years.
+If you only need a small coverage amount, you may be able to afford this type of policy.
+However, you will likely be quite shocked at how expensive they are.
 Because of the cost, this type of policy should be considered a last resort.

 The bottom line is that you shouldn’t give up just because you are declined by one company.
-Find an insurance agent or brokerage that is willing to work with you to find an insurance company that will give you a policy.
-We might just know of a brokerage that fits this description…
+Find an insurance agent or broker that is willing to work with you to find an insurance company that will give you a policy.